-General Remarks

-The property was found to be in a condition requiring some works or repair and maintenance.

 Drainage is to a septic tank.
 It is assumed that the tank is registered with SEPA.
 The position regarding age, location, condition and maintenance history should be clarified.

-It appears the property was extended circa 2004.
+The property has been extended and altered over the years.
+It appears that works to the main house are in excess of 20 years in age.
+It appears that the annexe has been built within the last 20 years.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

-It appears that the neighbouring proprietor has a right of way over the driveway.
-Full details should be confirmed by the conveyancer.

-ADDITIONAL ACCOMMODATION: Utility Room

-Essential Repairs

-·

-None None

-·

-·

-·

-·

-·

-·

-·

-·

-·